 “Everything can change but not the language that we carry inside us.” – Italo Calvino

-“Beloved, you are my sister, you are my daughter, you are my face; you are me.” – Toni Morrison, excerpt from the novel ‘Beloved’
+“Beloved, you are my sister, you are my daughter, you are my face; you are me.” – Toni Morrison, Beloved

 “If you look the right way, you can see that the whole world is a garden.” - Frances Hodgson Burnett, The Secret Garden

 “No act of kindness, no matter how small, is ever wasted.” - Aesop (620 BC – 560 BC), ‘The Lion and the Mouse’

 “Imagination rules the world.” - Napoleon Bonaparte

 ” A nice girl should never go anywhere without a loaded gun and a big knife.” - Sarah Prine